-Certification from ASHRAE
+ASHRAE

 The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
-ASHRAE and its members offer research and education about HVAC products with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
-Through their efforts, ASHRAE creates industry standards with federal recognition.
+ASHRAE and its members offer research and education about HVAC systems with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
+Through their work, ASHRAE creates industry standards with federal recognition.
 These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.

 Air Conditioning Contractors of America Certification